ry4ngch/React-Boilerplates/README.md

 - Predefined animations and styles that integrate seamlessly into React projects.
 - An easy-to-use structure for dynamic UI effects without the overhead of managing custom state logic.
 - A faster development workflow, reducing boilerplate code while maintaining flexibility for customization.
+- Reusable components that are flexible to accept other attributes that are available on common HTML elements.

 > **Note:**
 > While controlling animations and effects in React is simple, it often requires managing additional state variables, which can complicate the codebase and lead to unnecessary boilerplate.
 Salient was created to address this issue by providing a streamlined solution that abstracts these complexities.